-What is a Museum Technician or Conservator?
+What Do Museum Technician or Conservator Do?

-Job Description: Restore, maintain, or prepare objects in museum collections for storage, research, or exhibit.
+Position Description Restore, maintain, or prepare objects in museum collections for storage, research, or exhibit.
 May work with specimens such as fossils, skeletal parts, or botanicals; or artifacts, textiles, or art.
 May identify and record objects or install and arrange them in exhibits.
 Includes book or document conservators.

 Daily Life Of a Museum Technician or Conservator

-What a Museum Technician or Conservator Should Know
+Qualities of a Museum Technician or Conservator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.